A Swingin' Christmas

 A Swingin' Christmas is a Christmas album by Tony Bennett, released in 2008, that features the Count Basie Big Band.
 Bennett's daughter Antonia duets with him on one track.
 The album received a Grammy Award nomination for Best Traditional Pop Vocal Album at the 52nd Grammy Awards.
+The album cover parodies Norman Rockwell's 1942 painting, Freedom from Want.

+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.